Guilherme Marinato

-Guilherme Alvim Marinato (Гилье́рми Алви́н Марина́ту; born 12 December 1985) or simply Guilherme ([ɡiˈʎɛʁmi]) is а professional footballer who plays for FC Lokomotiv Moscow as a goalkeeper.
-Born in Brazil, Guilherme naturalized as a Russian citizen and represents the Russia national football team.
+Guilherme Alvim Marinato (Гилье́рми Алви́н Марина́ту; born 12 December 1985) or simply Guilherme ([ɡiˈʎɛʁmi]) is а former professional footballer who played as a goalkeeper.
+Born in Brazil, he represented the Russia national team.

 Club career

 Atlético Paranaense

 He made his professional debut for Atlético Paranaense in 0–1 defeat away to Nacional Atlético Clube in Campeonato Paranaense on 13 February 2005.
 Guilherme Marinato had risen through the ranks at the club and played 18 league matches and three Brazilian Cup games in the 2007 season.

 Lokomotiv Moscow

 In August 2007, Guilherme Marinato signed a five-year contract with FC Lokomotiv Moscow, becoming the first Brazilian goalkeeper in Russian football.
 He was handed the number 85 shirt.
 In 2007, he did not play a single game for the first team, and played only three games for the reserves.

 Guilherme Marinato made his official first team debut on 12 July 2009, in Russian Premier League against Tom Tomsk (0–0 home draw), since then has been first-choice goalkeeper for Lokomotiv.
 In 2010, Guilherme changed his jersey number from 85 to 1.
 He played all 30 league matches during this season.
 On 19 August 2010 Guilherme made his UEFA Europa League debut against Lausanne-Sport.

 During the winter camp at Cyprus in February 2013 Guilherme Marinato was appointed Lokomotiv's captain by manager Slaven Bilić.
 In July 2013 Guilherme Marinato won monthly contest among Lokomotiv's fans and was named Player of the month.
 He missed six month after cruciate ligaments injury in CSKA match on 28 July 2014 and returned to first-team football only next spring.
 Though, this season proved to be the most successful for Guilherme at Lokomotiv, as Loko claimed bronze medals.

 In March 2015, his performances once more gained him the Lokomotiv Player of the month title.

 On 23 May 2022, Guilherme signed a new contract with Lokomotiv until June 2024.
+He left Lokomotiv after that contract expired.